jule64/TripleDraw/README.md

 ## Performances

-The current version of SimuDraw (1.0) has an average processing time of 7 seconds per 50,000 simulations, down from 13 seconds for the initial unrealeased version.
+The current version of SimuDraw (1.0) has an average processing time of 7 seconds per 50,000 simulations, down from 13 seconds for the initial unreleased version.

 ## Versionning